radyakin/kobo2suso/README.md

 - Variable names - transferred for some* question types, not validated against Survey Solutions requirements;
 - Hints - transferred as instructions for some* question types;
 - Text substitution placeholders are transferred, for example: "*How old is ${name}?*" will appear as "*How old is %name%?*"
-- Categories of single select questions - tentatively supported (if numeric, for non-numeric categories new numeric codes will be assigned); If there are more than 200 categories, may need to switch to combobox presentation in Survey Solutions (compiler will tell that).
+- Categories of single-select and multiple-select questions - tentatively supported (if numeric, for non-numeric categories new numeric codes will be assigned); If there are more than 200 categories, may need to switch to combobox presentation in Survey Solutions (compiler will tell that).
 - Relevance (enabling) conditions - not transferred;
 - Restriction (validation) conditions - not transferred;
 - Calculated variables - not transferred (skipped).